andybi7676/reborn-uasr/README.md

 |Multilingual LibriSpeech 100 hour Italian @ iter2-stage1|facebook/wav2vec2-large-xlsr-53|andybi7676/reborn-uasr_mls-de_iter2-stage1|andybi7676/reborn-uasr_multilingual-librispeech-no-silence-100hr|italian|{train.100hr, dev, test, dev.small}|
 |Multilingual LibriSpeech 100 hour Portuguese @ iter2-stage1|facebook/wav2vec2-large-xlsr-53|andybi7676/reborn-uasr_mls-de_iter2-stage1|andybi7676/reborn-uasr_multilingual-librispeech-no-silence-100hr|portuguese|{train.100hr, dev, test, dev.small}|

-By replacing the card names, users can directly experience our pre-trained REBORN models without efforts.
+By replacing the card names, users can directly experience our pre-trained REBORN models with little efforts.

 ## Prerequisite
-If you want to build up the environment and train the REBORN model by your own, please follow the below content to meet the requirements.
+If you want to build up the environment and train the REBORN model on your own, please follow the below content first to meet the requirements.

 ### Docker Image (Recommended)
 We provide the pre-built docker image on the [Docker Hub](https://hub.docker.com/r/andybi7676/reborn-uasr).
 The image contains all the dependencies for training reborn.
-This might be the simpliest way to setup the environment if you are familiar with Docker.
+This might be the simpliest way to setup the whole environment if you are familiar with Docker.
 Type the following command to pull and run the container based on the image.

 ```
 docker run -it --rm --gpus all andybi7676/reborn-uasr:latest
 ```

-Note that this is just an example of using the image in interactive mode with all the gpus.
-Feel free to use it on your own way.
+Note that this is just an example of using the image in interactive mode with all the gpus on your machine.
+Feel free to use it in your own way.
 If the gpus are not available inside the container, please verify that [nvidia-docker](https://docs.docker.com/config/containers/resource_constraints/#access-an-nvidia-gpu) is installed.

-### Building up the Environment
+### Building up the Environment from Source
 In this section we are going to give instructions on how to build up the REBORN environment step by step.
 If you are using the reborn-uasr docker image, you can skip this section directly.
 #### Fairseq
 We have attach the fairseq version we use in the folder `reborn-uasr/fairseq`.
 You can use it by cloning our repo to make sure that there is no version biases which may possibly lead to unexpected errors.